StefanoBarison/Variational-Feynman-Kitaev/README.md

 The method has been implemented both in Python and Julia, using different libraries for quantum computing.
+We strongly suggest to use Julia implementations.

 Every directory contains methods to construct the Feynman-Kitaev Hamiltonian for the Transverse Field Ising Model and to find the ground state variationally using the VQE.

 ---

 ## Python - Qiskit implementation

-We implemented the method in Python using the [Qiskit framework](https://qiskit.org) At the moment, the Qiskit version required is
+We implemented the method in Python using the [Qiskit framework](https://qiskit.org).

+At the moment, the Qiskit version required is